Indigenous Social Enterprise student calls for more support at the EDC

-“Policy development is also a main focus, so we can define and follow a guide for what Indigenous achievement means, looks like, and how we get there,” Kematch said.
+“Policy development is also the main focus, so we can define and follow a guide for what Indigenous achievement means, looks like, and how we get there,” said Kematch.

 Truth and Reconciliation Week at RRC begins on “Orange Shirt Day: Every Child Matters” and finishes on “Missing and Murdered Indigenous Women and Girls Honouring and Awareness Day.”